Lexical Analyzer

 matchToken(input: string, pos: number): Token<S> | null {

-matcher.regex.lastIndex = pos
+this.matcher.lastIndex = pos

-let match = matcher.regex.exec(input)
+let match = this.matcher.exec(input)

-return new Token<S>(matcher.token, match[0])
+return new Token<S>(this.tokens[i].token, res)

 }